rslnz/assistant-backend/README.md

 ## Running the Application

-### Using run.sh (Recommended)
+### Using run.sh (Linux/macOS)

-The easiest way to run the application is by using the provided `run.sh` script.
-This script sets up the virtual environment, installs dependencies, and starts the application using uvicorn.
+The easiest way to run the application on Linux or macOS is by using the provided `run.sh` script.
+This script sets up the virtual environment, installs dependencies, and starts the application.

 1. Make sure the script is executable: